dennisngugiwambui/smartHealth-end-of-course-project/README.md

 #define BLYNK_AUTH_TOKEN ""
 ```

-This project helps and is integrated with temperature sensros, the bulbs (led bulbs )
+This project helps and is integrated with temperature sensros, the bulbs (led bulbs ), node mcu and connecting wires.

+The node mcu is connected to D1, GND and E3E which connects it to temperature sensor.